allenh1/YaSh/README.md

 ```
 Windows Installation:
 =====================
-Initially, Bash on Windows (which I shall refer to as BoW from hereon out)
+Initially, Bash on Windows does not have the proper set of applications pre-installed,
-does not have the proper set of applications pre-installed, as evident of:
+as evident of:
 ```
  $ ./autogen.sh
 ```